nadavpeled/automudo/README.md

 ## What does it do?
 automudo downloads the music that you have in your bookmarks for you.
-It aims to require as minimum user interaction as possible
+It aims to be as autonomous as possible and minimize your downloading efforts.
-and do anything as autonomously as possible.

 ## How does it work?
 - it looks for a folder named "music" in your browser's bookmarks